Skip to main content

 • “I love the improved graphics, locations, and items in this game!”

 • “I feel like this whole rebranding has completely lost the original style of SCP:CB, and now the game looks like one of those bad SCP:CB Unity ports you see everywhere.
-It's also very unoptimized now because of this; even at 'low' graphics settings, I get around 10 fps or less.
-Due to the lighting, even at the 'lively' intro, all the rooms (especially the cell rooms) feel very underlit.
-This is not even a sequel, so why call it 'SCP: Containment Breach 2'?
-This is just Ultimate Edition reborn but with multiplayer.”
+It's also very unoptimized now because of this; even at 'low' graphics setting I get around 10 FPS or less.
+Due to the lighting, even at the 'lively' intro, all the rooms (especially the cell rooms) feel very underlit.”

-• “Devs have completely lost touch with reality, pushing an update that lowered the fps to 10-15 for the sake of having slightly better graphics in a game where graphics are not the point.”
+• “Devs have completely lost touch with reality, pushed an update that lowered the FPS to 10-15 for the sake of having slightly better graphics in a game where graphics are not the point.”

 • gameplay